sybila/boolean-network-sketches/README.md

 ## Requirements and Dependencies

 We recommend to run the benchmarks on a machine with at least 16GB RAM.
-Otherwise, the largest benchmarks (models with 100+ variables) may take a long time to evaluate (however, it should be fine to run the code regarding case studies or smaller benchmarks).
+Otherwise, the largest benchmarks (models with 100+ variables) may take a long time to evaluate (however, even with less memory, it should be fine to run the code regarding both case studies or smaller benchmarks).
 All displayed computation times were acquired on a standard laptop with an 11th Gen Intel i5 CPU and 16GB RAM.

 To run the experiments, you will need the Rust compiler.